featureguards/docs/docs/data/index.html.md

 ```

 <aside class="warning">
-Errors are thrown/returned if a feature toggle doesn't exist or at the rare occasions the SDK
+Errors are thrown/returned if a feature flag doesn't exist or at the rare occasions the SDK
-failing to fetch/refresh its synced copy of feature toggles due to FeatureGuards being down.
+failing to fetch/refresh its synced copy of feature flags due to FeatureGuards being down.
 </aside>

-## Percentage Feature Toggles
+## Percentage Feature Flags

 FeatureGuards evaluates whether a feature is on or off based on provided attributes (if any).
 For example, if a feature is turn on at 10%, it can consistently return on/off for the same _userId_,
 _companyId_ or any other attribute provided.
 If multiple attributes are provided for evaluation,
 they will be checked in order based on the attributes provided to the call for `IsOn`.
 So, if the
-feature toggle definition includes both _userId_ and _companyId_ in that order, the _user_id_ will
+feature flag definition includes both _userId_ and _companyId_ in that order, the _user_id_ will
 be used if both values are passed to `IsOn`.
 Below are examples for passing attributes to be used
 for evaluating on/off.